-Getting to Cortes Island is it’s own adventure: my Dad dropped me at the ferry in Campbell River where I took another ferry to Quadra Island then caught a ride to the next ferry that would take me to Cortes.
+Getting to Cortes Island is it’s own adventure.
+I got a ride to the ferry in Campbell River where I took another ferry to Quadra Island then caught a ride to the next ferry that would take me to Cortes.
 Since I don’t drive I was just looking for a ride to Hollyhock when a lovely woman named Kelly Terbasket asked if I needed a lift.
 We had a wonderful talk about community and connection which was the first of many.
 Later that week in her presentation she shared a word that the Okanagan First Nation use to describe themselves “Syilx” which she translated as “sharing one skin”.

 “Syilx: The root word “Yil” refers to the action of taking any kind of many-stranded fiber, like hemp, and rolling it and twisting it together to make one unit, or one rope.
 It is a process of making many into one.
 “Yil” is a root word which forms the basis of many of our words for leadership positions, as well.
 Syilx contains a command for every individual to continuously bind and unify with the rest.
 This command goes beyond only humans and encompasses all stands of life that make up our land.
 The word Syilx contains the image of rolling or unifying into one, as well as the individual command which is indicated by the “x” at the end of the word which indicates that it is a command directed at the individual level.
 The command is for every individual to be part of that stranded unified group, and to continue that twisting and unification on a continuous basis.” ~The New Internationalist Magazine